 14. SEO-ready website.

 Google has a 74.54% market share for all search engine traffic in 2017.
-You have to keep in mind, there are multiple combinations to make your website rank better on search engines.
+You have to keep in mind that there are multiple combinations to make your website rank better on search engines.

 Make sure to enforce the following:

 - Keyword research